Stress Awareness Month: How to Deal With Stress Safely in the Workplace

 1. Set Clear Boundaries

-Knowing when to switch off is essential.
-Where possible, avoid checking emails outside working hours and take full breaks during the day.
-Even short pauses can help reset your nervous system.
+It’s important to know when to disconnect from work.
+Where possible, avoid checking emails outside of work hours and take full breaks during the day.
+Even quick pauses can help you feel calmer and reset your stress levels.

 2. Prioritise and Plan